AndrewAlscher/cc_assignment_2/README.md

 #### Description

 This service visualizes metrics from Prometheus.
+To login to Grafana use the following credentials: admin (login)/admin(password).

 #### Kubernetes Configuration Files: